-The Student Code details conduct that is prohibited by Chatfield College and warrants adjudication through the College's disciplinary process.
+The Student Code details conduct that is prohibited by the College and warrants adjudication through the College's disciplinary process.
 Behaviors deemed disruptive to the educational process will not be tolerated and may result in dismissal at the discretion of either the Academic Dean or the President.
 These include the following:

-- 1. Disrespect to faculty or private property. - 2.
-Lewd or indecent speech, dress, or conduct. - 3.
-Unlawful obstruction or occupation of passageways, public areas, buildings or offices. - 4.
-Unauthorized entrance into campus facilities. - 5.
-Violations of the College's policy on the responsible use of information technology. - 6.
-Unauthorized gambling or games of chance. - 7.
-Smoking in areas designated as non-smoking areas. - 8.
-Unauthorized use of alcohol on campus. - 9.
-Violations of campus safety regulations, including motor vehicle and fire drill regulations. - 10.
-Public intoxication. - 11.
-Forgery or alteration of the College identification card or academic records; misrepresentation of one's identification when requested by a member of the College faculty, administration, or staff. - 12.
-Possession, use, or sale of illegal drugs or drug paraphernalia. - 13.
-Use, possession, or sale of firearms, explosives and other dangerous weapons on College property. - 14.
-Violation of state or federal laws classified as felonies or misdemeanors. - 15.
-Deliberate destruction of, damage to, misuse of, or abuse of public or private property. - 16.
-Assault and/or battery upon another person or the threat thereof, including harassment. - 17.
-A discriminatory act committed against anyone in the College community on the grounds of race, religion, national origin, sexual orientation, age or gender. - 18.
-Sexual assault or harassment.6 - 19.
-Persistent verbal abuse, threats, stalking, menacing behavior or other conduct which threatens the safety or health of any person. - 20.
-Academic misconduct or dishonesty, including cheating on tests and plagiarism.
+- 1. Unlawful obstruction or occupation of passageways, public areas, buildings or offices. - 2.
+Unauthorized entrance into campus facilities. - 3.
+Violation of the College's Responsible Use of Information Technology policy. - 4.
+Unauthorized gambling or games of chance. - 5.
+Smoking in areas designated as non-smoking areas. - 6.
+Unauthorized use of alcohol on campus and/or public intoxication. - 7.
+Violations of campus safety regulations, including motor vehicle and fire drill regulations. - 8.
+Forgery or alteration of the College identification card or academic records; misrepresentation of one's identification when requested by a member of the College faculty, administration, or staff. - 9.
+Possession, use, or sale of illegal drugs or drug paraphernalia. - 10.
+Use, possession, or sale of firearms, explosives and other dangerous weapons on College property. - 11.
+Violation of state or federal laws classified as felonies or misdemeanors. - 12.
+Deliberate destruction of, damage to, misuse of, or abuse of public, private, or College property. - 13.
+Assault and/or battery upon another person or the threat thereof, including harassment. - 14.
+A discriminatory act committed against anyone in the College community on the grounds of race, religion, national origin, sexual orientation, age or gender. - 15.
+Sexual assault or harassment.8 - 16.
+Verbal abuse, threats, stalking, menacing behavior or other conduct which threatens the safety or health of any person. - 17.
+Academic misconduct or dishonesty, including cheating on tests and plagiarism. - 18.
+Lewd or indecent speech, dress, or conduct.